Sunday, March 9, 2014: DST starts in USA and Canada

 Areas that do not observe DST in Canada include:

 - Some regions in Québec, east of 63° west longitude (e.g. Blanc-Sablon)

 - Southampton Island

 - Some areas in British Columbia (e.g. Creston)

 Mexico’s northern border cities, like Juarez City (Ciudad Juárez), will follow the United States' DST schedule.
-However, most of Mexico, including the capital Mexico City, will set their clocks 1 hour forward 4 weeks later, on Sunday, April 7, 2013.
+However, most of Mexico, including the capital Mexico City, will set their clocks 1 hour forward on Sunday, April 6, 2014.

-A number of other countries and territories will also begin observing DST on the same date.
-Click on the links to find out local times for the switch:
+Some countries and territories will also start DST on the same date as the U.S. and Canada.
+Find out local times for the switch: